Organised by LSGNT: Andrea Tirelli (Imperial College London)

 For questions or suggestions, please send an email to the organisers at firstname.lastname@example.org.

-We gratefully acknowledge funding and support from the EPSRC Centre for Doctoral Training in Geometry and Number Theory, and the Heilbronn Institute for Mathematical Research.
+We gratefully acknowledge funding and support from the EPSRC Centre for Doctoral Training in Geometry and Number Theory, the Heilbronn Institute for Mathematical Research, and the Department of Mathematics of the University of Illinois at Chicago.